Romania’s 12 Best Beaches – Europe’s Most Underrated Coastline

 If you enjoy the crowds and the party vibe, go down South to the Space Beach area, where you will have more people, more amenities and a lot of music.

-In all cases, the sand is fine and the beach itself very wide, with nice, shallow water, as well as long piers to walk on if you need to do some extra exercise.
+In all cases, the sand is fine and the beach itself wide, with nice, shallow water, as well as long piers to walk on if you need to do some extra exercise.

 Location: Google Maps link.